A few tips from teachers like you to help integrate Raz-Plus into your classroom.

 Teacher Tip #25Be sure to tell students that they can use the Back button to listen to pages of a book again.
 They can also use the Pause and Play buttons to stop and start the narration.

-Teacher Tip #27Did you know that you can use the resources on Raz-Kids to support lessons on writing genres?
+Teacher Tip #27Did you know that you can use the resources on Raz-Plus to support lessons on writing genres?
 Look for examples of expository, narrative, persuasive, and procedural writing.

-share some resources with Raz-Kids?
+Teacher Tip #28Did you know that sister sites Sciencea-z.com and Vocabularya-z.com share some resources with Raz-Plus?
 Subscribe and explore the Learning A-Z Connections on both sites.

 Teacher Tip #29If you have a class web page, add a link to your Kids A-Z class log-in page.